apalle1/M5-Hierarchical-Time-Series-Forecasting/README.md

     * calculate rollings for 1916, predict 1916 etc
 * We avoid Nans and feed our model with valuable information.

-The above table was just an example to show the idea behind iterative prediction.
+The above table was just an example to show the idea behind recursive prediction.
 I don't use lags under 7 in my model.
 If you use recent demand values, the model will predict almost the same values for the next 28 days.
 And lag_1 seems to be the worst one to be added.
 If you use recent demand values, for example lag_1, the model will give high importance to that feature.
 Then if you are using predictions to make other predictions from period t0 to t28 each time you predict